thepyottlab/pillar-modiolar-classifier/README.md

 ## Exported CSVs

 * **Per-group export** or **Export all**
-* Each CSV contains the unified table with classifications and **distance to the finite plane** for each synapse
+* Each CSV contains the unified table with classifications and **distance to the finite plane** for each synapse.
+Area will be exported in addition to volume if present in the `.xls` files.
 * Choose an output folder

 ---